 Hilma Fuchs is a Fictional Cult Leader Vaguely Inspired By Reality

 The main instigator of the cult in ‘A Sacrifice’ is Hilma Fuchs.
 She is a fictional character created by Jordan Scott while penning the script.
 In reality, the character is a German variant of the cult leader Chiho from Nicholas Hogg’s original novel.
-The novelist took inspiration from the Pana-Wave Laboratory cult for the fictional cult in his work, while their leader Yuko Chino also served as a prominent basis for Hogg’s cult leader.
+The novelist took some cues from the Pana-Wave Laboratory cult and its leader, Yuko Chino, for his fictional cult leader.
 Chino founded the group during the 1970s, which operated on the notion that ecological devastation and climate change were happening due to the rampant propagation of electromagnetic waves in the atmosphere.
 There were also other science-fiction-based claims that pointed to an upcoming doomsday and UFOs saving cultists.

 On a character level, the writer also acknowledged taking inspiration from “a couple of powerful older Japanese women” he knew in real life.
 He exaggerated their qualities to give his cult leader a larger-than-life presence, which also translates into the characteristics of Hilma Fuchs.
 Naturally, the cultural shift from a Japanese to a German setting creates a distance between the portrayals of the cult leaders in the source material and the adaptation.
 Still, she maintains a level of connectivity on a structural and skeletal level, owing to her cult being environmentally focused.
 Even Scott pointed out those similarities by stating, “She (Hilma) is playing on those fears within the people in her group.”
 Thus, many real-life inspirations formed the basis for the manipulative woman despite her roots being firmly confined to fiction.